irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 Shape: (7, 10, 3)
 Max Dimension: 2

-In the second example, we build a simplicial complex using the distance-based method and define :math:`\epsilon`.
+In the second example, we build a SC using the distance-based method and define :math:`\epsilon`.
 In this case, we get one less triangle (2-simplex).

 >>> sc = read_csv(